 On July 23, 2007, HLF's leaders went on trial.
 Seven principal individuals were charged with twelve counts of providing "material support and resources" to a foreign terrorist organization.
 Additionally, they faced thirteen counts of money laundering and thirteen counts of breaching the International Emergency Economic Powers Act (IEEPA), which prohibits transactions that threaten American national security.
 Along with the seven named defendants, the government released a list of approximately 300 "unindicted co-conspirators" and "joint venturers."

-Among the unindicted co-conspirators were groups such as the Council on American-Islamic Relations, Hamas, INFOCOM, the Islamic Association for Palestine, the Islamic Society of North America, the Muslim Arab Youth Association, the North American Islamic Trust, and the United Association for Studies and Research.
+Among the unindicted co-conspirators were groups such as the Council on American-Islamic Relations, Hamas, the Islamic Association for Palestine, the Islamic Society of North America, the Muslim Arab Youth Association, the North American Islamic Trust, and the United Association for Studies and Research.
 The list also included many individuals affiliated with the Muslim Brotherhood and/or Hamas.
-Among these were Mousa Abu Marzook, Omar Ahmad, Abdurahman Alamoudi, Yousef al-Qaradawi, Abdallah Azzam, Jamal Badawi, Mohammad Jaghlit, Abdel Aziz Rantisi, and Ahmed Yassin.
+Among these were: Omar Ahmad, Abdurahman Alamoudi, Yusuf Al-Qaradawi, Mahmoud Al-Zahar, Abdelhaleem Ashqar, Abdullah Azzam, Jamal Badawi, Ismail Haniya, Mohammad Jaghlit, Mousa Abu Marzook, Abdel Aziz Rantisi, Mohammad Salah, Salah Shehadeh, Ahmed Yassin, and Ahmed Yousef.
 Thirty-nine directors, employees and representatives of HLF were also named.

 On October 22, 2007, after a two-month trial and nineteen days of jury deliberation, Judge A. Joe Fish declared a mistrial because the jury had been unable to deliver unanimous verdicts and had failed to convict on a single count brought against the defendants.